Ever wonder what you should be eating before bed?

 Or if you should be eating at all before bed?!

-Common advice given to someone trying to lose weight is don’t eat 4 hours before going to sleep.
-That would be great advice…if it wasn’t completely wrong.
-We hear, see, and read all sorts of conflicting information that can leave you a little puzzled and make it difficult to answer some questions like:
+We hear, see, and read all sorts of conflicting information that can leave us a little puzzled and make it difficult to answer some questions like:

 … just to name a few.

 I am not going to try to answer every single question here today.

 In this blog, we will talk about what to eat before bed…

 I know, I know ... you've most likely heard that if you're trying to lose weight, don’t eat 4 hours before going to sleep ... but the truth is that eating before bed is not bad.